-Keep in mind different types of glass are more prone to thermal breakage more so then others.
-A strong tempered glass is more likely to be more tolerant of thermal heat stress more so then a thin laminated glass.
+Keep in mind different types of glass are more prone to thermal breakage than others.
+A strong tempered glass is more likely to be more tolerant of thermal heat stress than thin laminated glass.

 Preventing Thermal Breakage

-As thermal breakage is not covered by most glass manufacturers warranties it is best to know what to do to prevent a thermal breakage.
+As thermal breakage does not cover by most glass manufacturers’ warranties, it is best to know what to do to prevent a thermal breakage.

 Be sure to check your window frames for any leakage that may cause water to get into the frame and cause damage to the glass.